SKuipers/gibbon-docs/about.md

 If you'd like to contribute to the Gibbon docs, you could:

 - ###### Edit a Page
-  Look for the Edit Page link in the top right corner of each page.
+  Look for the <u>Edit this Page</u> link in the bottom left corner of each page.
 If you spot a typo or would like to help update the docs, feel free to [edit the page](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
 Each page has a part at the top inside `---`s called front-matter, which contains extra details about the page, and the area below that is the page's body content.

 - ###### Create a New Page
-  An "expand the docs" link can be found at the bottom of each main section page.
-Type the name of your new content, then click the `New Page` button.
+  Click the <u>Edit this Page</u> link on a page that's in the same section, then use the breadcrumb navigation to go up one level into the folder that page is in.
+From here, you should see an Add File in the GitHub interface in the top right.

 - ###### Submit an Issue
   Feel free to [submit an issue](https://github.com/GibbonEdu/docs/issues) through GitHub if you spot anything that can't be fixed with the options above.